Maka8295/video2ascii/README.md

 # video2ascii

 My final project for Harvard's CS50.
-This program converts any video into a series of BMP images, and then converts those into ASCII art.
+This program converts any video into a series of BMP images, converts those into ASCII art and then plays them back in the terminal.

 #### Video Demo: TODO